maaps’ Legislative Priorities

-Below is a complete list of maaps‘ Legislative Priorities for the current legislative session.
+Below is a list of maaps' Legislative Priorities for the 191st General Court's legislative session.

 This legislation would raise the cap on assumed special education enrollment under Chapter 70 for both in-district and out-of-district students from 3.75% to the lower of the state average or the district’s average from the previous year.
 This change would help close a $1 billion special education funding gap, but would not incentivize districts to place students in special education.
 The legislation contains an additional provision to offset an expected decrease to special education circuit breaker reimbursements as a result of this proposal by changing the circuit breaker formula from 75% of excess costs over four times the per pupil foundation budget amount (ppfb) to 80% of excess costs over three times said ppfb.
 It would also include transportation costs as reimbursable under circuit breaker.

 H.477 - An Act Relative to Assure Opportunities for All Students with Disabilities (Sponsor: Rep. Haddad)

 This bill would help to address the workforce challenges facing maaps member schools and establish tuition pricing policies that will better enable C766 schools to hire and retain licensed teachers and other staff providing direct service to students.

 The Operational Services Division (OSD) sets C766 school tuition rates and is required by law to determine an annual rate of inflation for use in the following fiscal year.
 However, OSD’s current inflation factor methodology does not reflect the costs of our member schools and OSD is free to elect not to add the inflation factor to tuition rates.
 This bill would specifically require OSD to establish tuition prices that would include an annual inflation adjustment based on the actual cost structure of our member schools.
 Recognizing that maaps member schools are leaders in national—and worldwide—special education, the legislation also requires OSD to issue out-of-state purchase rate letters upon request of a C766 school.